-Figure 2. pH sensor with reference junction removed
+Figure 4. pH sensor with reference junction removed

-- 3. Protect the connector end of the sensor with the dust cap it shipped with, or wrap the sensor in a paper towel to prevent filling solution from entering the electrical connector. - 4.
-Hold the sensor at an angle and shake out the old filling solution. - 5.
+- 4. Hold the sensor at an angle and shake out the old filling solution. - 5.
 Using the dispenser cap on the filling solution bottle, insert the tube into the bottom of the empty reservoir as shown.
 Squeeze a steady stream of solution into the reservoir until it overflows and no bubbles are observed.
-Continue to add solution while pulling the tube out of the reservoir.
+Continue to add solution while pulling the tube out of the reservoir. - 6.
+Attach the reference junction to the sensor and hand-tighten until snug, firmly seating the junction.
+Some filling solution will overflow.
+Wipe the excess off the sensor body.

-Figure 3.
+Figure 5.
 Fill the pH reservoir

-- 6. Attach the reference junction to the sensor and hand-tighten until firmly attached.
-Some filling solution will overflow.
-Wipe the excess off the sensor body. - 7.
-Soak the sensor in tap water for at least 15 minutes. - 8.
+- 7. Soak the sensor in tap water for at least 15 minutes. - 8.
 Calibrate the sensor.